runtimeverification/haskell-backend/docs/2019-05-23-Unification-Modulo-Equations.md

 ⌈concat(elem(x),y)∧concat(elem(z),t)⌉=⌈x∧z⌉∧⌈y∧t⌉
 ```
 This is missing some axioms (e.g. the ones unifying at the end of the list,
-or splitting the list), but it looks like this, together with the usual list
+or splitting the list), but it looks like these, together with the usual list
 axioms and the `and` commutativity axioms could be enough to solve list
 unification.